-To Save Money on Gas, Stop Buying Premium
+Save Money and Stop Buying Premium Gas

 Modern Engines Make Allowances for Lower Octane

 When the price of gasoline spikes, drivers scramble to reduce fuel costs.
 A quick way to save at least 20 cents per gallon (often as much as $4 per fill-up) is to stop pumping premium gas and switch to regular grade.
 But how will you know if the switch is safe or if it will damage the engine in your car?

 The key for drivers is to know whether premium gasoline is merely recommended or if it's required.
 In today's automobiles, advances in engine technology mean that even if the owner's manual recommends premium gasoline, the car will typically run on regular without issue and won't damage the engine in any other way.
 The car's performance might suffer only slightly: it might be a half-second slower from zero to 60 mph, for instance.
 But the average driver isn't likely to notice this drop-off.

 Drivers used to buy a tank of premium gas every once in a while to clean their engine.
 Years ago, premium gasoline contained more detergents and additives to stop carbon deposits.
 But experts say that because of government regulations aimed at cutting emissions, all grades of gas, including those you buy at independent, low-price stations have plenty of additives to both protect engines and cut pollution.